-Note: The Program doesn't include readings of equipment meters or environmental activities, though PG&E may perform these during the same planned visit; nor does the program include other maintenance items such as unplanned or corrective maintenance, on-line condition monitoring, infrared and corona camera inspection, or testing.
+Note: The Program does not include readings of equipment meters or environmental activities, though PG&E may perform these during the same planned visit.
+The program also does not include other maintenance items such as unplanned or corrective maintenance, on-line condition monitoring, infrared and corona camera inspection, or testing.

-- Qualified Personnel Substation Inspections are performed by qualified personnel who have the training and experience to perform inspections, repairs, and other services to substation equipment.
+- b.
+Qualified Personnel Substation Inspections are performed by qualified personnel who have the training and experience to perform inspections, repairs, and other services to substation equipment.

 - c.
-Facilities At a minimum qualified personnel perform a visual and/or auditory (if applicable) inspection of the following substation equipment and facilities, whether in service or not:
+Facilities At a minimum, qualified personnel perform a visual and/or auditory (if applicable) inspection of the following substation equipment and facilities, whether in service or not:

-- Batteries
+- □ Batteries

-- Buses
+- □ Buses

-- Support structures
+- □ Support structures

-- Capacitor banks
+- \Box Capacitor banks

-- Circuit breakers
+- □ Circuit breakers

-- Fire detection and suppression system (where applicable)
+- □ Fire detection and suppression system (where applicable)

-- Grounding system
+- \Box Grounding system

-- Insulators/bushings/arrestors
+- \Box Insulators/bushings/arrestors

-- Perimeter Fencing and Gates

-- Transformers

-- Reactors

-- Voltage Regulators